-In summary, the results from the model indicate that primary HPV screening has the potential to increase the effectiveness of screening compared to current U.S. guidelines-based strategies and may represent a reasonable balance of harms and benefits when administered every 5 years.
-The optimal age at which to switch from cytology to HPV testing and the optimal management of HPV-positive women depend on which outcome (colposcopies or tests) is used as the proxy for harms.
+In summary, the results from the model indicate that primary HPV screening has the potential to increase the effectiveness of screening compared to current US guidelines-based strategies and may represent a reasonable balance of harms and benefits when administered every 5 years.
+The optimal age at which to switch from cytology to HPV testing, the optimal management of HPV-positive women, and the optimal screening end age depends on which outcome (colposcopies or tests) is used as the proxy for harms.